 Ectopic pregnancies can be scary and sad.
-The baby cannot survive, so it's a loss that may take some time to get over.
+The baby probably can't survive -- though in extremely rare cases he or she might -- so it's a loss that may take some time to get over.
 It may comfort you to know that if you have an ectopic pregnancy, you'll likely be able to have a healthy pregnancy in the future.

 Symptoms of an Ectopic Pregnancy

 - Pain on one side of your body

 - Pain in your shoulder, neck, or rectum

 - If the fallopian tube ruptures, the pain and bleeding could be severe enough to cause fainting.

 If you are experiencing the symptoms listed above, contact your health care provider immediately and go to the emergency room.
 Getting to the hospital quickly is important to reduce the risk of hemorrhaging (severe bleeding) and to preserve your fertility.